paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning Pub.
 L. 91–513, Oct.
 27, 1970, 84 Stat.
-1236, as amended.
+1236.
 For complete classification of this Act to the Code, see Short Title note set out under [section 801 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-801) and Tables.

 <a id="section-902"></a>